The most interesting facts about Burundi, from a man-eating crocodile called Gustave to a tragic history of genocide and war.

 16. Burundi is home to Gustave, a man-eating crocodile responsible for killing hundreds of people.
 The crocodile lives in Lake Tanganyika and is thought to be over 60 years old and has attacked hundreds of people between 1987 and 2009.
 It is unknown if he is still alive.

 18. Continued unrest in Burundi has seen the rise of kwashiorkor or severe acute malnutrition (SAM).
+A 2021 report says 52% of children aged five are identified as chronically malnourished.

-19. In 2014, Burundi, was ranked as the world’s hungriest – or most undernourished – country in the Global Hunger Index for the third year in a row.
+19. In 2014, Burundi was ranked as the world’s hungriest – or most undernourished – country in the Global Hunger Index for the third year in a row.

 22. Outside Bujumbura is the Livingstone–Stanley Monument, marking the spot where explorers Dr David Livingstone and Henry Morton Stanley visited and spent two nights in 1871.
 However, it is not the infamous “Dr Livingstone, I presume?” meeting that took place in Tanzania.